 When you create a security group rule, you can specify a security group as the source.
+This allows instances associated with the source security group to access instances associated with this security group.
+(Note that this does not add rules from the source security group to this security group.)

 For example, suppose that your application uses two instances:

-- · A web server running IIS - · A database server running SQL Server
+- A web server running IIS - · A database server running SQL Server